Leefarmer83/Translate-It/README.md

 # UX
 The site is for children (and their parents) who would like to start building their vocabulary of useful words in Lithuanian through the creation of a word library to enhance their conversational skills.
 The easy to use interface features word search, words arranged by category, definitions and helpful information, as well as the ability to add a user’s own words.
 There is an Administrator’s Portal where additional categories can be added.

+## User Stories

+- [1] As a user, I want to have a library of words that are translated into Lithuanian so that I can learn to use them in a conversation.
+- [2] As a user, I want to be able to add more words with Lithuanian translation to a library as my English vocabulary expands.
+- [3] As a user, I want to be able to add useful information to any word I create, and show know how to use the word when speaking.
+- [4] As a user, I want to be able to find a guide that shows me  how to pronounce a Lithuanian word.
+- [5] As a user, I want to be able to find related words easily.
+- [6] As a parent, I want to be able to find a collection of words that are age appropriate for my child to learn to translate into Lithuanian.
+- [7] As a parent, I want to be able to have some control over the words my child learns, so that I can focus their learning.

 Mock Ups

 Colour and font